sonaliarora707/sonaliarora707/README.md

-- 👋 Hi, I’m Sonali Arora, Final year B.Tech.
-CSBS Student at NMIMS Navi Mumbai.
+- 👋 Hi, I’m Sonali Arora, working as Data Engineer at Tata Consultancy Services
-- 👀 I’m interested in Software Engg. & Development, App Developemnt, Data Science, and ML.
+- 📚 Completed my graduation in B.Tech(Hons) in Computer Science from NMIMS
-- 🌱 I’m currently learning Quantum Computing and Docker.
+- 👀 I’m interested in Software Development, Backend Engineering and DevOps
-- 💞️ I’m looking to collaborate on nothing for now.
+- 🌱 I love to read books, watch documentaries and binge watch TV Shows 😄
 - 📫 How to reach me sonaliarora7072001@gmail.com

 <!---